 National Call to Service program

-If you performed a period of national service, you may qualify for the National Call to Service program, which allows you to choose an education benefit as an alternative to the Montgomery GI Bill (MGIB).
+If you performed a period of national service, you may qualify for the National Call to Service program.
+This program allows you to choose an education benefit as an alternative to the Montgomery GI Bill (MGIB).
 Find out if you qualify.

 Am I eligible for this benefit?

-You may be eligible for the National Call to Service program if you meet the requirements listed below.
+You may be eligible for the National Call to Service program if you meet these requirements.